The launch of Grete Jalk's chair marks the beginning of a new era for Lange Production.

 Lange Production has chosen to launch this new version of the GJ Chair in its original wood species, Teak and Oregon Pine.
 All of the furniture will be designed in Denmark by the leading manufacturer of moulded plywood products.

-Design Public is an authorized USA dealer for all Lange Production products.
+Danish Design Store is an authorized USA dealer for all Lange Production products.